Last Update: 11/23/21

 A good lawyer should take the time to explain to a victim what the law says about these damages to avoid having the victim feel like they are being victimized all over again, this time by the insurance company and/or their lawyer.

-A good piece of advice if you or a loved one are injured in a slip and fall, is to speak with an experienced personal injury lawyer to learn about pain and suffering damages as well as the type of evidence needed to prove a claim and how most insurance companies respond to these claims.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.
+A good piece of advice if you have been harmed by a slip and fall, is to speak with an experienced personal injury lawyer who has spent 38 years evaluating accident facts, applying the law, and who has effectively asked juries to render a favorable verdict for his clients.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 You May Also Be Interested In: What Is Pain and Suffering Under Florida Law?